jw9730/hot/README.md

 ```
 For basic use cases, please see `run_tests.py`.

-To keep the codebase up-to-date, execute the following:
+To keep the code up-to-date, execute the following:
 ```bash
 git submodule update --remote --merge
 ```